-Only the use of the CCA chemical with Creosote is recommended for this application.
-Only timber treated with both these chemicals will offer complete protection against marine borers.
+Only the use of the CCA chemical with Creosote (dual treatment) is recommended for this application.
+Only timber treated that is suitable to obtain the required penetration and retention with both these chemicals will offer complete protection against marine borers.
 Jetties, slipways, retaining walls and walkways will fall under this section.

-In South Africa all treatment plants producing treated timber are monitored through a compulsory third party product certification scheme.
-All treated timber is required to show not only the product certification mark of one of the approved certification bodies, but also to which H class the timber has been treated.
+In South Africa all treatment plants producing treated timber are required to be approved by the National Regulator for Compulsory specifications and must be monitored through an approved third-party product certification scheme.
+All treated timber is required to show not only the product certification mark of one of the approved certification bodies, but also to which H class and SANS standard the timber has been treated to.

 Your treated timber will be marked with one of the symbols listed below: